Watch all the presentations from RoachFest 2022!Watch now

 Want to know why DoorDash chose CockroachDB as their internal database of choice over AWS Aurora?
 Or how Hard Rock Digital optimizes performance?
 Or how the DevSisters game Cookie Run: Kingdom survived a mass virality and subsequent success disasters?
 How about hearing audience questions about primary keys, schema changes, version upgrades, how to get data out of CockroachDB, and when to use AS OF SYSTEM TIME?

-All of the talks from RoachFest will be available soon for your binge-watching pleasure, but in the meantime, here are a few notable themes that came up over the course of the event:
+All of the talks from RoachFest are now available for your binge-watching pleasure.
+Here are a few notable themes that came up over the course of the event:

 Spencer Kimball, CEO of Cockroach Labs, kicked off the event with an evocative keynote about the current and future state of CockroachDB.
 It will come as no surprise that his focus was on abstracting away the complexity of the infrastructure from developers.